-- Why it’s important to know how to nicely say “no”
+- Why it’s important to say “no” professionally at work

 - Examples of ways to say “no”

 - Do’s and Don’ts when it comes to saying “no”

 Why it’s important to say no professionally at work

 There are many reasons why you might need to say no to someone at work, regardless of how much you want to say yes.
 Rebecca Knight, Harvard Business Review contributor, explains that saying no is not something that comes naturally because you feel bad about disappointing and turning down your team members.
 Nevertheless, saying no at work is important for yourself as well as the success of the company.
 For instance, if you agree to take on additional tasks when you are already at your maximum capacity, it can lead to burnout.
 This, in turn, can have a negative effect on your mental well-being and hinder your productivity.
 Consequently, the decline in the quality of your work can impact the success of the company.

 Avoid overwhelm in the workplace

 Clearly visualize your workload by combining your calendar events and action items all in one place, making it easier to say ‘no’ when necessary.
 Try a tool like Fellow today!

 Wondering when it is appropriate to say no at work?
 Here are a few instances when saying no will benefit everyone.